 Dr. Nicole, who we now refer to as the quarterback of our family, came to the rescue once again and recommended seeing a physiatrist and a neurologist.
 And thus began the scariest few months of our lives.
 Poking, prodding, MRIs of the brain–waiting with bated breath for phone calls from specialists with results.
 In December, we were told Holden’s MRI was clear…so, we assumed everything was fine and he just needed time to catch up.
 Our poor baby had been through so much in such a short period of time, but there’s no doubt this boy is a champion!

 On May 16, 2016, we learned that Holden had an isodicentric duplication of his 15th chromosome and was formally being diagnosed with Dup15q syndrome.
+The doctor handed us a piece of paper with the website of the Dup15q Alliance and had nothing else to share with us.
 How do you even begin to process something even your doctor knows nothing about?

 We gave ourselves a full month to process this information–sharing the diagnosis with only our parents and my siblings–before we knew it was time to spring into action.
 We began to network and research programs that Holden would benefit from participating in.
 Swim therapy, the Friendship Circle’s “Friends at Home” program, and ABA